Print

 Notes

-If you want a thicker curry mix 1 Tbsp. of cornstarch with 3 Tbsp. of water and stir into the curry right before serving.
+• To thicken, mix 1 tablespoon of cornstarch with 3 tablespoons of water and stir it in before serving.

 Nutrition